trottier/slate/source/index.html.md

 # Introduction

-HackerPet is a library for programmatically controlling a CleverPet Hub and reporting the data it produces.
+`hackerpet` is an open source library for programmatically controlling a CleverPet Hub and reporting the data it produces.
+It takes advantage of the fact that most CleverPet Hubs use a Particle Photon which can be easily replaced with your own.
+This library enables your Photon to give you full control over the Hub's touchpads, sounds, and food reward presentation.

-Currently, in order to use this library you need to have a CleverPet Hub that uses a Particle Photon.
-These are Hubs that have a serial number beginning with the letter 'H'.
-Coverting your Hub into one that works with this library requires that you remove the existing CleverPet Particle Photon, and replace it with one you have set up independently.

-A few things to note:
-* "Touchpad" and "pad" are the preferred ways to refer to the touchpads.
-Sometimes, however, you may see a reference to a button.
-There is no difference.
-* While most humans have trichromatic vision (all the colors we can see can be described as a combination of red, green, and blue), most dogs and cats are dichromats, able to see the equivalent of yellow and blue.
-This means that we usually only care about color settings expressed as "BY" rather than "RGB".
+If you've not done so already, please visit [hackerpet.com](https://hackerpet.com)

 ## Getting started

-HackerPet, along with the complete training curriculum, exists as a library on the Particle platform.
-One way to access it is through the [Web IDE](https://build.particle.io/libs/hackerpet/).
-From there you can use one of the example games and flash it to your CleverPet Hub.
+Along with a port of CleverPet's [complete original training curriculum](http://hackerpet.com/cleverpet-curriculum/), hackerpet exists as a [library on the Particle platform.](https://build.particle.io/libs/hackerpet/).

 ```cpp
 #include <hackerpet.h>